CSD Graduate Program FAQs

 Are scholarships or fellowships available in the CSD graduate program?

 Fellowships and assistantships (teaching, research) are available, on a competitive basis, within the Department.
 We consider all admitted students for such aid; no special application is required for fellowships, and a simple form, requesting consideration for an appointment as a TA or RA, takes care of those.
 Departmental aid is not considered until after the applicant has been admitted.
 If admitted and you accept our offer of admission then you will be mailed an application to apply for a TA or RA assignment.
-Typically, students do not find out if they will receive an assignment such as this until they have arrived for orientation.
+Typically, students do not find out if they will receive an assignment such as this until mid August just prior to our CSD orientation.

 How does an applicant establish Texas residency at UT Austin?